grishuv/QR-ID-Generator/README.md

 # QR-ID-Generator
-A project to generate QR codes for ID cards
+A project to generate QR codes for ID card